Home health professionals, how many times has the following happened to you?

-With a very concerning tone in his voice, Steven told me that something was seriously wrong.
-The conversation then turned into frustration for both of us after just a few minutes as he had a hard time conveying in words what the situation was exactly.
+With a very concerned tone in his voice, Steven told me that something was seriously wrong.
+The conversation then turned into frustration for both of us after just a few minutes as he had a hard time explaining what the situation was exactly.

-I was able to determine the problem centered around one of Steven’s exercises.
+I eventually figured out that the problem centered around one of Steven’s exercises.
 It was really painful for him to do that day, though it previously wasn’t causing pain at all.

 After a few more minutes of conversation, I realized I would not be able to get enough specific information to help Steven on the phone.
 I had no choice but to rearrange my home health schedule to see him that day.

 I arrived at his home.
 Within a few quick moments of observation, I was able to see he was doing some of the exercises incorrectly and quite excessively.
 Thing is, he didn’t realize it.
 In his mind, he was just exercising!

 A few small changes in his form and some re-education from me and Steven was back on track.

 Searching for a Solution for Home Health and Outpatient PT